Conducting Scientific Research in Mexico

-When a research application is submitted to the Department of State or the U.S. Embassy in Mexico City, it is passed to the Mexican Foreign Relations Secretariat (SRE).
-The SRE coordinates the review and approval process for the Mexican government.
+When a research application is submitted to the Department of State or the U.S. Embassy in Mexico City, it is passed to SRE.
+SRE coordinates the review and approval process for the Mexican government.
 The appropriate Mexican technical agencies review applications for research permits, but only the SRE has the authority to grant final official approval.
 Keep in mind that requests are often reviewed by several technical agencies, each of which must independently approve the project before the SRE grants final authorization.
 The fact that you are aware that your counterpart at one of the technical agencies has approved the project does not mean that all of the relevant technical agencies have given their approval and that the SRE has issued its final authorization.

 Deadlines and Applications

 The U.S. Embassy cannot accept incomplete applications from scientists or submit partial application packages to SRE.
 All paperwork must be submitted in Spanish, or English and Spanish to be considered complete.